• Skip to primary navigation

 • Bellandur Lake in Bengaluru on fire.
 Image courtesy Earth5r

-A deep dive into few of the topics gives a clearer picture of the pending works.
+A deep dive into a few of the topics gives a clearer picture of the pending work.

 An Unhealthy Bangalore Due To Traffic Jams

 The government is missing the point.
-Possibly they are not missing but don’t care – people spending endless hours on Bengaluru roads is a huge loss of productivity,
+Possibly they are not missing but don’t care – people spending endless hours on Bengaluru roads is a massive loss of productivity,

 • The average speed of vehicles: 11 km/hour (6.8 m/hour)

-• Fuel loss: 2.8 lakh litres per hour, that translates to Rs 50 crore per annum.
-Click here for the cost of Petrol in Bangalore.
+• Fuel loss: 2.8 lakh litres per hour, which translates to Rs 50 crore per annum.

-• 1,500 new cars are added every day in Bengaluru.
+• 1,500 new cars are added to Bengaluru’s roads every day.

 But the most important point everyone is missing is – our health, it is deteriorating.
-Unhealthy people are less productive, we work less, we earn less, you spend less.
+Unhealthy people are less productive, we work less, we earn less, and we spend less.
 Bad for the economy, period.

 At the time of writing this post, many VVIPs have been visiting Bengaluru for the election campaign.
 You could get caught in the wrong place at the wrong time.